The Free Market

 A free market allows people the freedom to choose their occupation and the products they can afford to buy.
 Countries that encourage free markets and discourage economic and social discrimination allow for greater degrees of income mobility.
 People have opportunities and the freedom to improve their economic positions through innovation and hard work.
 Even poor immigrants who come to the country with nothing but their own courage and determination often succeed and work their way up the economic ladder.

 Disadvantages of a Free Market System

-There are several disadvantages of a free market system, including the existence of
+There are several disadvantages of a free market system.

 1. There is greater income inequality.